Dino Stalker: Reception

-Dino Stalker received "mixed" reviews, according to video game review aggregator Metacritic.
+Dino Stalker received "mixed" reviews, according to video game review aggregator website Metacritic.
 On release, Famitsu gave the game a score of 30 out of 40 in Japan.

 Douglass C. Perry of IGN criticized the game's controls: "After the first mission, your hand is in pain.
 The Carpel Tunnel syndrome you didn't have before throbs in fiery extended agony as if to say hello, and you have just started. [...]
 In the dozen-plus levels you play through, the slow-paced, awkward control is not only annoying but it hurts you. [...]
 But at least there is some comic relief, and for the pure sake of flat-out lunacy, this game may be worth your while."
 Perry also criticized the game's poor graphics, writing that it "looks like it was designed as a PlayStation game and that it only recently made the transition to PlayStation 2. [...]
 It's an average looking game at best, and that's putting it nicely."